Code-Institute-Submissions/Lomasney-Motors/README.md

 - Navigation Logo link
 This link should direct the user back to the homepage.
-As the navigation bar is fixed the user should be able to retreat to the homepage at any point.
+As the navigation bar is fixed, the user should be able to retreat to the homepage at any point.
 The test was successful and the navigation logo reverts the user to the homepage when it is clicked.

 - Hamburger menu closing after link has been selected.
 The hamburger menu on mobile and tablet devices should automatically close once the link chosen has been selected.
-The first test I discovered an issue where the hamburger menu was opening but not closing once link was selected.
+The first test I discovered an issue, where the hamburger menu was opening but not closing once link was selected.
-After using the code snippet found to solve this problem on [StackOverflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked), by Orel Eliyahu.
-I ran the test again after using the code snippet and  the test result showed that once a menu link has been selected the hamburger menu will close automatically on selection.
+After some research I found a code snippet to solve this problem on [StackOverflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked), by Orel Eliyahu.
+I ran the test again after using the code snippet, and the test result showed that once a menu link has been selected the hamburger menu will close automatically on selection.

 **Homepage**
 - _Hero Image Responsiveness_
 The hero image and jumbotron should be responsive and scale down to fit all devices.
-I ran a test for this using DevTools on Google Chrome to show how the site looks on different devices and also expanding and reducing screen size to make sure the image fits the full width of the screen on all devices.
+I ran a test for this using DevTools on Google Chrome, to show how the site looks on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The image and jumbotron are responsive on all devices.

 - Request a Quote: Call to action